zama-ai/concrete/docs/core-features/table_lookups.md

 assert circuit.encrypt_run_decrypt(3) == 9
 ```

-Remark that this kind of TLU is compatible with the TLU options, and in particular, with rounding and
-truncating which are explained below.
+Note that this kind of TLU is compatible with the TLU options, particularly with rounding and truncating which are explained below.

 {% hint style="info" %}